Skip to main content

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across South Carolina, with filings falling below both recent and year-ago levels.
+These figures highlight a easing in workforce disruptions across South Carolina, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Carolina WARN notices, browse layoffs by state, or download the full dataset.